Penetration Testing

 Now let’s see how we can make use of this particular database connection string as an attacker to connect to the database.
 We are going to use “SQL Server Management Studio”.
 Assume that we are connecting as an attacker so we need to use SQL Server authentication and from the database connection string we found that server IP address which is “localhost\SQLEXPRESS” and “password is p@ssw0rd”.

-As you can see we are connected to the Database now we can dump sensitive data from the database or we can explore the database like tables or we can do whatever we want as an attacker.
+As you can see we are connected to the Database.
+Now we can dump sensitive data from the database or we can explore the database like tables or we can do whatever we want as an attacker.

-Conclusion: – This is how we’ve extracted the database connection string from the memory.
+This is how we’ve extracted the database connection string from the memory.
 As I have already mentioned DVTA application uses an encrypted hardcoded connection string.

 Sql Injection